elastic/kibana/x-pack/plugins/task_manager/server/MONITORING.md

             "status": "OK",
             "value": {
                 "polling": {
                     /* When was the last polling cycle? */ "last_successful_poll": "2020-10-05T17:57:55.411Z",
+                    /* Running average of polling duration measuring the time from the scheduled polling cycle start until all claimed tasks are marked as running */ "duration": {
+						"p50": 4,
+						"p90": 12,
+						"p95": 12,
+						"p99": 12
+					},
+                    /* Running average of number of version clashes caused by the markAvailableTasksAsClaimed stage of the polling cycle */
+					"claim_conflicts": {
+						"p50": 0,
+						"p90": 0,
+						"p95": 0,
+						"p99": 0
+					},
+                    /* Running average of mismatch between the number of tasks updated by the markAvailableTasksAsClaimed stage of the polling cycle and the number of docs found by the sweepForClaimedTasks stage */ "claim_mismatches": {
+						"p50": 0,
+						"p90": 0,
+						"p95": 0,
+						"p99": 0
+					},
                     /* What is the frequency of polling cycle result?
                         Here we see 94% of "NoTasksClaimed" and 6%  "PoolFilled" */ "result_frequency_percent_as_number": {
                         /* This tells us that the polling cycle didnt claim any new tasks */ "NoTasksClaimed": 94,